 Q: Will proof of completed vaccination against Covid-19 be required to attend?

-A: No, beginning in 2024, Covid-19 vaccination is not required to attend IAC summer events.
+A: No, Covid-19 vaccination is not required to attend IAC summer events.

-A: Beginning with the 2024 IGC, we will offer four age divisions: High School (students who finish grade 9-12 in Spring 2024), Middle School (those finishing 7th or 8th grade in Spring 2024), Intermediate (those finishing 5th or 6th grade in Spring 2024), and Elementary School (those finishing 3rd or 4th grade in Spring 2024).
-Students must have finished 3rd grade in order to be able to compete, or the international equivalent thereof.
-If you are uncertain as to if that applies to you, please contact info@iacompetitions.com to obtain a ruling.
+A: We will offer four age divisions: High School (students who finish grade 9-12 in Spring 2026), Middle School (those finishing 7th or 8th grade in Spring 2026), Intermediate (those finishing 5th or 6th grade in Spring 2026), and Elementary School (those finishing 2nd, 3rd or 4th grade in Spring 2026).
+Students must have finished 2nd grade in order to be able to compete, or the international equivalent thereof.
+If you are uncertain as to if that applies to you, please contact igc@iacompetitions.com to obtain a ruling.
 Those who qualify but who are not old enough may defer their qualification to the next IGC for which they are eligible.

-Note that if a student qualified in a younger division between September 2022 and August 2023 compared to what division they are competing in during the 2023-2024 academic year then they do NOT need to requalify for IGC in the 2023-2024 academic year, but they MUST compete only in the age division that they are eligible for.
-Thus a student who competed in 8th grade in North America in 2022-2023, and who is in 9th grade in 2023-2024 must compete in the High School division at IGC.
+Note that if a student qualified in a younger division between August 2024 and August 2025 compared to what division they will compete in during the 2025-2026 academic year then they do NOT need to requalify for IGC in the 2025-2026 academic year, but they MUST compete only in the age division that they are eligible for.
+Thus a student who competes in 8th grade in North America in 2024-2025, and who is in 9th grade in 2025-2026 must compete in the High School division at IGC.

 Who can compete